Telefonica/opengateway-developers-website/v0/catalog/numberverification/samplecode_numberverification.md

     the one on the SIM card installed in the end-user's device.
 ---

-Although the API consumption flow for this API must be always triggered from such end-user's device - therefore from the application's frontend - according to its intrinsic feature, the flow will always complete on the backend.
-The following code shows, for didactic purposes, a hypothetical or sample SDK used on the backend, in several programming languages, from a generic Open Gateway's channel partner, also known as aggregator.

-The final implementation will depend on the channel partner's development tools offering.
-Some of them might even provide you with both backend SDKs and frontend SDKs, the latter handling details such as network interface switching for proper mobile line identification.
-Apart from this extra frontend features (available upon channel partner discretion), note that channel partners' Open Gateway SDKs are just code modules wrapping authentication and API calls providing an interface in your app's programming for convenience.

-Sample code on how to consume the API without an SDK, directly with HTTP requests, is also provided, and it is common and valid no matter what your partner is, thanks to the CAMARA standardization.
-If you do not use an SDK you need to code the HTTP calls and additional stuff like encoding your credentials, calling authorization endpoints, handling tokens, etc. You can check our sample [Postman collection](https://github.com/Telefonica/opengateway-postman) as a reference.
+## Implementation Architecture

+The Number Verification API uses a **frontend-initiated, backend-completed** authentication flow:

+- **Frontend starts**: The verification request must originate from the user's mobile device to establish network identity
+- **Backend completes**: The authentication flow concludes on your backend server for security reasons (protecting client credentials)

+This split architecture ensures both network-based verification and secure credential management.

+## SDK vs HTTP Implementation

+**Channel Partner SDKs**: Most aggregators provide SDKs that simplify authentication and API calls.
+Some offer both frontend and backend SDKs, with frontend SDKs handling network interface switching for proper mobile line identification.

+**Direct HTTP Calls**: You can also consume the API directly using HTTP requests.
+This approach requires manual handling of credential encoding, authorization endpoints, and token management.
+Reference our [Postman collection](https://github.com/Telefonica/opengateway-postman) for HTTP examples.

 > 📘 Want to give it a try before coding?
 > Check the [API interactive reference](https://developers.opengateway.telefonica.com/reference/phonenumberverify)